 *** This is the exact reason why as a best practice you should avoid co-locating your content repository with any of the other nifi repositories.
 It should be isolated to a disk(s) that will not affect other applications or the OS should it fill to 100%.

 I have mention "Content Claim" throughout this article.
 Understanding what a content claim will help you understand your disk usage.
 NiFi stores content in the content repository inside claims.
 A single claim can contain the content from 1 to many FlowFiles.
-The properties that govern how a content claim is built are also found in the nifi.properties file.
+The property that governs how a content claim is built are is found in the nifi.properties file.

 The purpose of content claims is to make the most efficient use of disk storage.
 This is especially true when dealing with many very small files.

 NiFi does not know the final size of a piece of content that is being put into a FlowFile during ingest.
-So NiFi simply looks at the size of the current claim and if it has not exceeded 10 MB or 100 pieces of content yet, the next complete piece of content will be appended to that claim regardless of its size.
+So NiFi simply looks at the size of the current claim and if it has not exceeded 10 MB, the next complete piece of content will be appended to that claim regardless of its size.

 Let's look at few more examples illustrating content claims (Each example represents a single NiFi content claim):

 Here you can see we have a single content claim that contains both large and small pieces of content.
 The overall size has exceeded the 10 MB max appendable size because at the time NiFi started streaming that final piece of content in to this claim the size was still below 10 MB.

 Here we can see we have a content claim that contains only one piece of content.
 This is because once the content was written to this claim, the claim exceeded the configured max appendable size.
 If you dataflow(s) deal with nothing but files over 10 MB in size, all your content claims will contain only one piece of content.